commschamp/cc_tutorial/tutorials/tutorial3/README.md

 To help with such cases [CommsDSL](https://github.com/arobenko/CommsDSL-Specification) has **scaling** property applicable to **&lt;int&gt;** fields.
-Message `Msg1` (defined in [dsl/schema.xml](dsl/schema.xml) and implemented inside [include/tutorial3/message/Msg1.h](include/tutorial3/message/Msg1.h)) comes to demostrate definition of such fields.
+Message `Msg1` (defined in [dsl/schema.xml](dsl/schema.xml) and implemented inside [include/tutorial3/message/Msg1.h](include/tutorial3/message/Msg1.h)) comes to demonstrate definition of such fields.

 The message and its fields are defined in the following way:
 ```xml